 The reasons people leave their countries of origin to come to the United States are many.
 Some are business-minded individuals who have dreams of investing in the American economy.
 Others are fleeing areas wrought with poverty, violence and danger.
 No matter what prompts people to start new lives in Pennsylvania or another state, many immigrants dream of finalizing their stays by going through the citizenship process.

 U.S. immigration law is highly complex.
 When language poses a barrier or other extenuating circumstances complicate matters, it can be quite challenging trying to understand exactly what needs done in order to attain lawful citizenship.
 Sometimes, the process takes years.
 There are also certain fees associated with application to become a U.S. citizen.

 To help alleviate stress and gain a better understanding of the whole process, an immigrant intending to apply for citizenship may reach out for support.
 One option is to request a meeting with an immigration and naturalization law attorney.
 As a personal advocate, an attorney can provide sound counsel and appropriate representation in any hearings or official meetings that occur on the path to becoming a citizen.

-The Mattes & Mahon, PC, in Pennsylvania works directly with clients who have questions or concerns regarding the citizenship process.
+The Law Office of Troy J Mattes, P.C., in Pennsylvania works directly with clients who have questions or concerns regarding the citizenship process.
 To be eligible to apply for citizenship, you must at least age 18 and able to attest to your own good moral character.
 If there’s a particular issue in your past that you think may pose an obstacle to your citizenship goals, we can offer guidance toward solutions to your immigration problems.